 Food safety with high precision - Pathogenomics for the food industry

 The objective of the «PathoSeq» project is to prepare Norwegian food industry for the challenges and possibilities of using modern DNA sequencing technologies for surveillance and control of foodborne pathogenic bacteria.
-The focus will be on Listeria monocytogenes, considered the largest food safety challenge in Norwegian food processing industry.
+The focus is on Listeria monocytogenes, considered the largest food safety challenge in Norwegian food processing industry.

 |Time:||1.
 April 2019 – 31.
 March 2023|